rapharlc/rapharlc/README.md

 - 👋 Hi, I’m @rapharlc
-- 👀 I’m interested in programation
+- 👀 I’m interested in programming
-- 🌱 I’m currently student in Tech4me
+- 🌱 I’m currently a student at Tech4me

 <!---